MediciPrime/4C-Workflow/README.md

 *4C-Workflow* is a snakemake implementation for the *4C-ker* library.
 This generalized workflow aims to automate the 4C data analysis process allowing you to get to your results faster.
+To that end, the workflow supports multiple baits and comparisons by simply specifying the baits and comparisons within the *config* file.

 This workflow depends heavily upon *Miniconda*, *R.4Cker*, and *Snakemake* so if you want know what they are checkout the links below.
 Otherwise just follow the **setup**